frontenddogma/web-development-glossary/manuscript/c.md

 Common Gateway Interface
 : An interface specification for web servers to execute programs that execute like console applications (also called command-line interface programs) running on a server that generates web pages dynamically.
 Such programs are known as CGI scripts, or simply as CGIs.
 The specifics of how the script is executed by the server are determined by the server.
 In the common case, a CGI script executes at the time a request is made and generates HTML.&nbsp;[†](#w-cgi)

+Common Vulnerability Scoring System
+: An industry standard for assessing the severity of computer system security vulnerabilities.
+CVSS assigns severity scores to vulnerabilities, allowing responders to prioritize responses and resources according to threat.
+Scores are calculated based on a formula that depends on several metrics that approximate the ease and impact of an exploit.
+Scores range from 0 to 10, with 10 being the most severe.
+CVSS version 1 (CVSSv1) was released in 2005.&nbsp;[†](#w-cvss) ℹ︎&nbsp;[first.org/cvss](https://www.first.org/cvss/)

 CommonJS
 : A discontinued project with the goal to establish conventions on a module ecosystem for JavaScript outside of the web browser.
 The primary reason for its creation was a major lack of commonly accepted form of JavaScript scripts module units which could be reusable in environments different from that provided by a conventional web browser.
 CommonJS maintains specifications (including drafts) and a list of implementations.
 Work on CommonJS started in 2009, and ended in 2014.&nbsp;[†](#w-commonjs)